Next Open Day

 You can also find more information about how to find us – including directions on Google Maps – on our South Kensington Campus page.

 If you’re a year 12 student at a UK state school or college, you could apply for our travel bursary for our Open Days.
-We’ll cover the cover the cost of travel tickets by rail and other public transport for successful applicants.
+We’ll cover the cost of travel tickets by rail and other public transport for successful applicants.

 If you’re travelling to London from elsewhere in the UK or overseas, you might want to book accommodation.
 There are lots of options in central London to suit different budgets, including hotels, hostels and homestays.
 It’s a good idea to book early, as London is a popular destination during the summer.